jumpbangs/Programming_docs/DevOps/DevOps.md

 #### 1.2.4 Creating/Adding Linux Users

 The following command will create/add a new user with a password prompt when creating the user.
-It will create a user home directory and other setttings which is a less hassle way to creating a new user.
+It will create a user home directory and other settings which is a less hassle way to creating a new user.

 ```
  - adduser <username>
 ```

 The following command does the same but it will only create the user, hence adding password to the user is done with another command given below.
 ```
  - useradd <username> : creates a new user
  - passwd <username> : sets password to the current user
 ```

-The following command creates a user and adds to a exisiting directory.
+The following command creates a user and adds to a existing directory.
 ```
  - useradd -d <dir> <username>
 ```

 The following command adds the user to a Group, this is useful as by adding a user to a group it grants the user permissions to read, write and execute files.
 ```
  - useradd -G <group name> <username>
 ```

 ### 1.3 Webserver
-As most webservers are using linux based distro, which are running apache or nginx the common web host servers.
-There different servers such as nodejs and flask but apache and nginx are the two most popluar webservers used to host websites or API backend server.
+As most web-servers are using Linux based distro, which are running apache or nginx the common web host servers.
+There different servers such as nodejs and flask but apache and nginx are the two most popular web-servers used to host websites or API back-end server.

 This section will show how to install and setup both apache and nginx servers.
 It will go over how to intall and setup MySql database and installing Php to use phpmyadmin a database interface.

 #### 1.3.1 Installing Apache/Nginx

 The following are step by step commands to install apache/nginx in a linux based system.

 #### Installing Apache